pingcap/docs-tidb-operator/en/backup-to-s3.md

     The PVC name corresponding to the `Backup` CR of a TiDB cluster is fixed.
 If the PVC already exists in the cluster namespace and the size is smaller than `spec.storageSize`, you need to delete this PVC and then run the Backup job.

-* `.spec.tableFilter`: BR only backs up tables that match the [table filter rules](https://docs.pingcap.com/tidb/stable/table-filter/).
+* `.spec.tableFilter`: Dumpling only backs up tables that match the [table filter rules](https://docs.pingcap.com/tidb/stable/table-filter/).
 This field can be ignored by default.
-If not configured, the default value of `tableFilter` is as follows:
+If the field is not configured, the default value of `tableFilter` is as follows:

     ```bash
     tableFilter: